SeanOxford/Fay/README.md

 # Notes

 * Totally scuffed the transition from login to the appointments screen last minute, that'd be the first thing I'd polish up with more time
+* Would have also liked to add persistence with Room for offline usage